OrderLab/orbit/experiments/isolation/redis-memleak.md

 (...
 DB saved on disk ...)
 bar obj dec
 bar obj dec
-refcnt 0
 ```
 with no text showing "bar obj free".

-Stop redis by CTRL-C on the running `redis-server`.
+Stop redis by CTRL-C on the running `redis-server` and then `module unload redis` in every tmux pane.

 ## Isolation with orbit